yext/eslint-config/README.md

 </div>
 <br>

-Shareable configs for Javascript, Typescript, and React repos.
+Yext's ESLint Configurations for for Javascript, Typescript, and React repos.

 ## Configs